 6. Suspicious details related to Johnny Clark’s death and Henry Fordham’s attempted lynching allegations were never mentioned by Dover police and completely dispels the notion that a serious investigation of any kind was actually conducted in the cases.
 Clark’s brother told Doug Beatty that the last two people he saw with his brother on the day he was found dead, were the exact same two men that Fordham alleges attacked him.
 Also, the first name, vehicle information, and address of the men are known.
 The men reportedly vacated the apartment they lived at on the exact same day Fordham was attacked.
 It’s simply incredible that none of this crucial information was able to help Dover police substantiate Fordham’s claim, and cast doubt on their conclusion that Johnny Clark had actually committed suicide.

-7. Police harassment of Clark’s family members, Fordham, and his family by Dover police after the alleged attempted lynching was reported cast even more suspicion on the motives of Dover police related to these cases.
+7. Police harassment of Clark’s family members, Fordham, and his family by Dover police after the alleged attempted lynching was reported cast even further suspicion on the motives of Dover police related to these suspicious cases.

 To Be Continued —